tobyabe11/Counselor-copilot/README.md

 **Install dependencies:**

 pip install -r requirements.txt

 Create a .env file:
 Add your OpenAI key: OPENAI_API_KEY=your_openai_key

 Run the app:
 python app.py

-Deployment (Optional)
-To deploy on AWS EC2 with NGINX and Gunicorn, follow the deployment guide here.

 **📁 Logs**